-- 1. Pre-inspection discussion and orientation.
+- 1. Discussion, evaluation and planning.

-- 2. Visual examination.
+- 2. Detailed visual exam of sensitive areas.

-- 3. Technical inspections.
+- 3. Technical inspection of the areas.1

 - 4. Information security survey.

-- 5. On-site debriefing.
+- 5. A post-inspection debriefing.

-- 6. Written report.
+- 6. A final written report documenting findings, recommendations and due diligence.

-Our most commonly-used procedures and instrumentation are listed below.
+The most commonly used procedures and instrumentation are listed here.
 The specific procedures and instrumentation we use for your inspection are custom crafted based upon your particular: concerns, location, security goals and communications systems.

-The search process is constructed so that our tests overlap each other in effectiveness, thus automatically creating a double-check analysis strategy.
+The Technical Surveillance Countermeasures (TSCM) portion of our inspection process is constructed so that procedures overlap each other in effectiveness, thus automatically creating a double-check analysis strategy.